attkniat/ContactAPI_v2/README.md

 # ContactAPI_v2
 REST API which will store people and their contacts.
-A person can have multiople contacts such as phone, email or whatsapp.
+A person can have multiple contacts such as phone, email or whatsapp.
 CRUD of people and the contacts

 # Technologies